Srinagar: The University of Kashmir on Thursday organised a day-long seminar to mark the International Women’s Day.

-In his address, vice-chancellor Prof Khurshid Iqbal Andrabi underlined that education can play an important role in redefining gender norms.
+In his presidential address, vice-chancellor Prof Khurshid Iqbal Andrabi underlined that education can play an important role in redefining gender norms.

 “However,” he said, “I believe instead of gender equality, we should strive for gender justice because if justice is not done, any sort of equality whatsoever cannot be achieved.”

 Maintaining that the idea of a social justice system is based on the moral fabric of a society, Prof Andrabi added: “We have inherited a rich legacy which has always taught us to respect women folk and we must always strive to preserve our moral ethos.”

 Noted scholar and writer Prof Naseema Shafai, the guest of honour, said: “While it is true that gender equality is still a distant dream especially in the third world countries, we cannot deny that across the world including in our part, women are progressing and emerging as leaders in various fields.”

 Prof Shafai however said that there is a long way to go “and our women are still not aware about their rights and I think it is here that institutions like universities can play a big role in spreading awareness.”